vho-shumani/QuizQuest/README.md

 - Create an admin account by registering with the username 'admin'
 - Access the admin panel at /admin, where you can add, edit, and delete quizzes and questions.

+- Visit the /signup route to create a new user account.
+- Visit the /login route to log in to the application.

+- After logging in, navigate to the /categories route to view the available quiz categories.
+- Click on a category to see the list of quizzes.
+- Click on a quiz to start taking it.

+- After completing a quiz, the results will be displayed, and you can choose to save your score.
+- Visit the /profile route to view your quiz history and statistics.

 ## API endpoints
 - `GET /api/quizzes` : Retrieve list of all quizzes
 - `GET /api/quizzes/<quiz_id>` : Retrieve specific quiz details including questions